Maocampog1/Antioquia-Off-the-Map/README.md

 Each Google Maps Web Service request requires an API key.
 API keys are generated in the 'Credentials' page of the 'APIs & Services' tab of [Google Cloud console](https://console.cloud.google.com/apis/credentials).

-Once you generated your key change it in the .env file
+Once you generated your key, change it in the .env file

 **5. Run the development server**

 ```
-python manage.py tailwind start
+python manage.py runserver
 ```

 The app will be available at http://127.0.0.1:8000/.